Role of Physiotherapy & Movement in Ankylosing Spondylitis

 Low-Impact Activities

-Consistency is key—engaging in these exercises regularly can lead to better symptom control and improved quality of life.
+Consistency is key.
+Regular engagement with these exercises leads to better symptom control and sustained quality of life.

 Practical Tips to Stay Active with AS